Lazarussuchus: Age and relationships

 Lazarussuchus is the youngest member of the group Choristodera and the only choristodere to have lived after the Eocene.
 The crocodile-like neochoristoderes went extinct at the start of the Eocene, possibly due to climatic changes happening at this time, known as the Paleocene-Eocene Thermal Maximum.
 The first discovered fossils of Lazarussuchus came from the Late Oligocene, meaning that it extended the fossil range of Choristodera by several million years.
 At the time of its discovery Lazarussuchus was considered an example of the Lazarus effect because its "unexpected" presence followed a long gap in the choristodere fossil record.

 Lazarussuchus was initially interpreted as the basalmost member of Choristodera, meaning that its lineage must have been the earliest to branch off from the group.
 Since the first definitive choristoderes appear in the Middle Jurassic, the lineage represented by Lazarussuchus implied a very long ghost lineage of choristoderes spanning at least 100 million years.
 However in the 2005 description of L. dvoraki, it was placed as the sister group of neochoristoderes.
 Matsumoto and colleagues (2013) placed Cteniogenys, the oldest known choristodere, as the most basal member of the group and has Lazarussuchus in a more derived position within a clade of small-bodied choristoderes known from the Early Cretaceous of Asia, united by the shared condition of closed lower temporal fenestrae, which has been recovered by most subsequent analyses.
 The clade was informally named the "Allochoristodera" by Dong and colleagues (2020).
 This position significantly shortens the ghost lineage of Lazarussuchus, although there is still a gap between the disappearance of small-bodied, lizard-like choristoderes at the end of the Early Cretaceous and their reappearance in the form of Lazarussuchus in the Paleocene.
 Possible lizard-like choristoderes have been found in Late Cretaceous North American deposits, although their remains are very fragmentary.

 Phylogeny from the analysis of Dong and colleagues (2020):

-Environment
+Paleoecology

+Although no gut contents have been found, Lazarussuchus is assumed to have fed on invertebrates.
 At Oberleichtersbach and Merkur-North, Lazaurussuchus was found in continental lake deposits, with a subtropical climate.
 Occurring alongside fish, frogs, turtles, squamates and alligatoroid crocodillians belonging to the genus Diplocynodon.